Rohit699/Adventure-Work-Dashboards/README.md

 # Adventure-Work-Dashboards
-This project follows up all the process ETL where the extraction of raw data ,transformation of data happens and the formation of data in dashboards for useful insights happen.
+This project presents useful insights from the raw data of adventure works, where they sell accessories related to adventurous equipment.